RyanChang123/Final-Project/FINAL_PROPOSAL.md

     - Have Dividends Paid Decreased In Any Year?
     - Dividends Paid Less than 40% of Net Income?
 - Stalwarts
-    - Company PE Ratio Lower Than Industy Average?
+    - Company PE Ratio Lower Than Industry Average?
     - Has There Been Consistent Net Income Growth?
     - Market Cap IS Large-Cap or Mega-Cap
         - mega-cap: market value of $200 billion or more